 - Direct-To-Consumer Promotion

-Get an overview of crisis management!
-This moduled provides a brief background on product recalls and associated regulations.
+This module provides medical affairs professionals with an overview of crisis management and provides a brief background on product recalls and associated regulations.
 An emphasis is placed upon the actions needed to prepare for and successfully manage a crisis.

 - Types of Crisis Situations

 - Crisis Management Planning

 This module explains the need for, and definition of, labeling for prescription drugs and biologic products.
 It discusses how labeling is developed and maintained throughout the product’s marketed life, the components and structure of prescription drug and biological product labeling, and pertinent regulatory and legal requirements with which they must comply.

 - Global Labeling: The Company Core Data Sheet